 No matter where or when you jump on this uniquely Denver bus, one thing is certain: A growing number of locals know, love, and relate to Karl's work and look forward to experiencing his illustrated adventures.
 For better or worse, today that includes The Lighthouse in The City, an eerie, sometimes funny, always deeply personal daily comic dealing with the realities of social isolation in the age of Covid-19.

-Karl Christian Krumpholz agreed to sit down with me for a few minutes to talk about art, life, current and upcoming projects.
+Karl Christian Krumpholz agreed to sit down with me in 2020 for a few minutes to talk about art, life, current and some of his upcoming projects.
 Learn more about this smart, thoughtful and eclectic East-coast native ... whose art is getting a lot of well-deserved notice by a quickly growing metro audience, for very good reason.

 While Karl may chronicle urban life in our beloved city, he is not a Colorado native and far from one.
 Karl is originally from Philadelphia, lived in Boston for a long time, and is a proud East-coaster at heart.
 He is the oldest in his family and has two sisters.